Understanding Win32 App Detection Rules in Microsoft Intune

 MSI Detection Rule

-Each activities of Win32 app installation process are logged in Intune Extension Manger log file located at C:\ProgramData\Microsoft\IntuneManagementExtension\Logs folder.
-That includes downloading policies to detection and installation.
-We will focus on policy and detection rule in this article.
+Each activity of the Win32 app installation process is logged in the Intune Extension Manager log file located in C:\ProgramData\Microsoft\IntuneManagementExtension\Logs folder.
+That includes downloading policies for detection and installation.
+We will focus on policy and detection rules in this article.

-The below snippets from IntuneExtensionMnager.log show the details of policy received by client which include the details of detection rules.
+The below snippets from IntuneExtensionMnager.log show the details of the policy received by a client which includes the details of detection rules.

 Get policies = [{"Id":"4c153c53-913e-4a75-92b1-27e53ca03876","Name":"WinZip 26.0","Version":1,"Intent":3,"TargetType":2,"AppApplicabilityStateDueToAssginmentFilters":null,"AssignmentFilterIds":null,"DetectionRule":"[{\"DetectionType\":1,\"DetectionText\":\"{\\\"ProductCode\\\":\\\"{CD95F661-A5C4-44F5-A6AA-ECDD91C2413B}\\\",\\\"ProductVersion\\\":\\\"26.0.14610\\\",\\\"ProductVersionOperator\\\":1}\"}]","InstallCommandLine":"msiexec /i winzip260-64.msi /qn INSTALLDIR=\"D:\\Program Files\\WinZip26\"","UninstallCommandLine":"msiexec /x \"

 The Win32 App Detection rules phase records the evaluation of each detection rule.
-The DetectionType 1 represent MSI based detection rule in above snippets.
-You can see further the application detection was failed as it’s not installed on the client machine.
+The DetectionType 1 represents MSI based detection rule in the above snippets.
+You can see further the application detection failed as it’s not installed on the client machine.

 <![LOG[[Win32App] ===Step=== Detection rules]LOG]!><time="19:32:56.1219769" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] ProcessDetectionRules starts]LOG]!><time="19:32:56.1229716" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] ProcessDetectionRules Parsing InstallEx...]LOG]!><time="19:32:56.1229716" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] DetectionType 1]LOG]!><time="19:32:56.1239684" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Start detectionManager SideCarProductCodeDetectionManager]LOG]!><time="19:32:56.1249660" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[CheckProductCodeExists fails with product code {CD95F661-A5C4-44F5-A6AA-ECDD91C2413B}, errorCode = 1605, try without brace]LOG]!><time="19:32:56.1259630" date="2-22-2022" component="IntuneManagementExtension" context="" type="2" thread="21" file=""> <![LOG[CheckProductCodeExists fails with product code CD95F661-A5C4-44F5-A6AA-ECDD91C2413B, errorCode = 87]LOG]!><time="19:32:56.1259630" date="2-22-2022" component="IntuneManagementExtension" context="" type="3" thread="21" file=""> <![LOG[[Win32App] Checked ProductCode {CD95F661-A5C4-44F5-A6AA-ECDD91C2413B}, Cannot find, applicationDetected: False]LOG]!><time="19:32:56.1273728" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file="">

-Since the application was not detected during Detection phase, The application will be offered to client.
-The same detection rules will be evaluated again after application installation to confirm application existence on machine.
+Since the application was not detected during the Detection phase, The application will be offered to the client.
+The same detection rules will be evaluated again after application installation to confirm the application’s existence on the machine.

 <![LOG[[Win32App] ===Step=== Detection rules after Execution]LOG]!><time="19:36:24.5691438" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] ProcessDetectionRules starts]LOG]!><time="19:36:24.5691438" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] ProcessDetectionRules Parsing InstallEx...]LOG]!><time="19:36:24.5701379" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] DetectionType 1]LOG]!><time="19:36:24.5711353" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Start detectionManager SideCarProductCodeDetectionManager]LOG]!><time="19:36:24.5721336" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Equal: actualValue: 26.0.14610, compareValue: 26.0.14610, applicationDetected: True]LOG]!><time="19:36:24.5721336" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] detectionManager SideCarProductCodeDetectionManager got applicationDetectedByCurrentRule: True as system]LOG]!><time="19:36:24.5731672" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Completed detectionManager SideCarProductCodeDetectionManager, applicationDetectedByCurrentRule: True]LOG]!><time="19:36:24.5731672" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file="">